 Malicious email phishing schemes have been evolving since the early ‘90s.
 These attacks have been progressively advancing, focusing efforts on a variety of vulnerable groups and raising the stakes.
 It used to be that these attacks just focused on gaining access to free internet, for low-risk usage, now these attacks have the ability to access your company’s sensitive data and wreak havoc on your business.

 - Perform routine health inspections – Make sure that you are practicing healthy servicing to your email infrastructure.
-Keeping systems updated, changing passwords regularly (and ensuring they are strong), and doing regular system audits can help identify phishing attacks or other potential breaches early.
+Keeping systems updated, changing passwords regularly (and ensuring they are strong) are starting points.
+Second, doing regular system audits can help identify phishing attacks or other potential breaches early.

-- Stay vigilant – if you receive a questionable communication from an internal email account, especially if it is asking for financially motivated requests, don’t hesitate to reach out to your staff to verify.
+- Stay vigilant – if you receive questionable communication from an internal email account, ignore it.
+When money requests are involved, you can lose more than just money.
+In conclusion, don’t hesitate to reach out to your staff to verify validity.

 - Report – If you or one of your employees has become a victim of one of these cyberattacks, be sure to inform your internal IT department or your Managed IT Service Provider, immediately.
 These experts will be able to analyze the compromised account(s) and determine the source and the best solutions.